aragon/sdk/modules/client/README.md

   - Web3, contracts, signing
   - IPFS
   - GraphQL
-- Inherited by classes like `Client` and all plugin classes like `ClientErc20`.
+- Inherited by classes like `Client` and all plugin classes like `TokenVotingClient`.

 ## Common interfaces, types, enum's